Support for parent/carers, and young autistic adults aged 14-25

 Parent Support Groups

 There are a number of support groups for parent across Oxfordshire – some are autism specific and others are more general for parents with children with additional needs.
-For a list of Parent Support Groups in Oxfordshire please see our Fact File
+For a list of parent support groups in Oxfordshire please see visit the Family Information Service Directory

-We highly recommend all families refer to us soon after their child / young adult has received a diagnosis; or when they arrive in Oxfordshire.
+We recommend all families refer to us soon after their child / young adult has received a diagnosis; or when they arrive in Oxfordshire.
 Referral Forms are for each person on the spectrum, so if there is more than one child on the spectrum we will need a form for each child.

 Referral Forms may be completed by parent/carers or professionals – but we do need the form to be fully completed, ideally including an email address.

 Once we have received a Referral Form the parent will receive a welcome email/letter and be added to our mailing list to receive regular email bulletins and all our news of training, activities, and events (unless you tell us you do not wish to receive this information).
-Parents will also be invited to download our Fact File and if they require more support they may book an advice surgery with our Family Support Worker, Becky; or Community Outreach Worker, Sam.
+Parents may then book an advice surgery with our Family Support Worker, Becky; or Community Outreach Worker, Sam.

 Please complete the relevant Referral Form: